pateldev611/Temperature-Converter/README.md

 # Tempreature Converter
-It converts celcius to farenhiet and vice versa
+It converts celcius to farenheit and vice versa